mcminickpt/mcmini/dmtcp/Cond_Var_Readme.md

   of a condition variable.
 The status of a condition variable can be one of the following:
   - CV_UNINITIALIZED: The condition variable has not been initialized yet via mc_pthread_cond_init.
   - CV_INITIALIZED: The condition variable has been initialized and ready for use (post mc_pthread_cond_init).
-  - CV_TRANSITIONAL: A thread is releasing the mutex but hasn't fully entered the wait state yet (mc_pthread_cond_wait in progress), hence entered outer waiting room.
+  - CV_PREWAITING: A thread is releasing the mutex but hasn't fully entered the wait state yet (mc_pthread_cond_wait in progress), hence entered outer waiting room.
 This prevents checkpointing during the unsafe gap between mutex unlock and wait.
   - CV_WAITING: The thread has successfully entered the wait state i.e, consumed the signal or successfully returned